Chicago Weather: Up to 5 inches of snow expected from storm starting Wednesday evening

+Snow began falling in the south suburbs and Northwest Indiana around 3 p.m., and will spread north throughout the evening.
+By 3:15 p.m. moderate to heavhy snow was falling in Morris, Kankakee and Pontiac.

+Click here for the full seven-day forecast from our ABC7 Weather team

-Wednesday will be dry to start the day, with snow developing first in the south suburbs and in Northwest Indiana late in the afternoon.
-The snow is expected to reach the city as the evening commute is winding down between 7-9 p.m.
+The snow is expected to reach the city as the evening commute is winding down between 7 and 9 p.m.

-A Winter Weather Advisory is scheduled to go into effect at 3 p.m. for Kankakee and Livingston counties in Illinois and Lake, Porter, Newton and Jasper counties in Indiana.
+A Winter Weather Advisory is in effect for Kankakee County in Illinois and Jasper, Lake, Newton and Porter counties in Indiana until 9 a.m.
+Thursday.

 RELATED: Dramatic photos show Chicago's disappearing beaches